 The first step in seeking care for a child’s anxiety is a parent or caregiver’s identification of the issue.
 Young kids in particular lack an ability to identify root causes and solve problems themselves.
 As an example, a child may have trouble sleeping, be irritable, or have nightmares due to anxiety caused by socializing at school.
 A parent noticing these symptoms may be unable to identify the underlying cause if a child does not explicitly tell them about it.

 Parents and caregivers can do a lot to help their child manage anxiety, although certain strategies are more effective depending on where the anxiety stems from.
 There are great books that can help children and teens with anxiety.
 Overall, parents should have a goal of helping their child manage anxiety, not eliminating it.
-With this in mind, children should not be completely removed from anxiety-inducing situations.
+With this in mind, children should not be completely removed from anxiety-inducing situations, and in fact need to be exposed to anxiety in order to get better.
 A child with social anxiety will have difficulties navigating the world if parents attempt to shelter their child from all social situations.
 In this situation, parents should listen openly to their child’s worries and model appropriate behavior.
 Parents can also habituate a child to an anxiety-inducing event by starting small.
 For example, a child with separation anxiety can be dropped off at a relative’s home for an hour a week, working up to longer periods.

 As children age and enter their teen years, more is expected from them to perform well in school, take up extracurricular activities, plan for the future, and sometimes start a job.
 Special attention should be given to young adults who have experienced anxiety as a child.
 Although parents should not encourage their children to avoid situations, they should be aware if their plate is too full or there is too much pressure on them.
 In the age of social media and promoting our best selves, it is becoming more common for teens to strive for perfection and worry when they aren’t meeting those impossible standards.
 At this age, parents can encourage their children to paint more realistic standards and act as an important role model for managing worries.